Hotel Transylvania: The Series

 Hotel Transylvania: The Series is an animated comedy television series produced by Sony Pictures Animation and Nelvana in association with Corus Entertainment.
-It is based on and serves as a prequel to the film Hotel Transylvania (2012), taking place in 2008, four years before the events of the first film, focusing on the activities of 114/115-year-old Mavis and her best friends at the Hotel Transylvania while Dracula is away at the Vampire Council.
+It is based on and serves as a prequel to the film Hotel Transylvania (2012), taking place before the events of the first film, focusing on the activities of 114/115-year-old Mavis and her best friends at the Hotel Transylvania while Dracula is away at the Vampire Council.

 The 26-episode first season premiered on June 25, 2017, on Disney Channel in the United States, with the first episode released earlier on June 20, 2017, on the WATCH Disney Channel app, YouTube, and VOD.
 The last eight episodes of the first season were first streamed onto Netflix in the United States on June 25, 2018, prior to their television air dates.
-In Canada, the series premiered October 2, 2017, on Teletoon.
+In Canada, the series premiered on October 2, 2017, on Teletoon.

 On September 12, 2018, a second season was announced.
 The second and final season premiered on October 8, 2019 and ran through October 29, 2020.

-The series has currently not been released on DVD or any home media format.

 Premise

-The series takes place in 2008, four years before the original CGI film and follows Mavis and her best friends as they have fun adventures at the hotel while Dracula is away on business with the Vampire Council.
+The series takes place four years before the events of the original CGI film and follows Mavis and her best friends as they have fun adventures at the hotel while Dracula is away on business with the Vampire Council.